cuspime/cuspime.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Volunteer at Ciencia Joven, where I used to teach science to kids of all ages.